oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 [Steps to find IP addresses on Iphone, Android, macOS, or Windows devices](https://help.joinposter.com/en/articles/5403165-how-to-check-ip-address-of-the-local-network-on-ios-android-and-windows-devices)

-3. While connnected to your home internet, you can launch your prefered browser and enter your home internet's IP address in the top bar and click `enter`.
+3. While connected to your home internet, you can launch your preferred browser and enter your home internet's IP address in the top bar and click `enter`.
 This should prompt a page similar to the one shown below.
 After navigating to this page, you can login to your router simply with your home internet's SSID as the username and your regular internet password.

 ![Screen Shot 2023-03-02 at 10 33 54 PM](https://user-images.githubusercontent.com/126691160/222747624-2dec4c9a-24a4-46c6-ba7e-b0460ff93cd9.png)

-4. From here you will need to locate what can be refered to as the DHCP Client Table.
+4. From here you will need to locate what can be referred to as the DHCP Client Table.
 This table is list of all of the devices connected to your home internet and other important information.
 Each router is different, so take note of the brand of router that you have consider searching something similar to `How to find client table on linksys router` and look for articles similar to [this](https://www.linksys.com/gb/support-article/?articleNum=316202).
 You should be able to locate a table that appears like the one seen below.
 Here you can see the device `rak-gateway` and its IP address on your network, in this instance being `10.0.0.145`.

 ![Screen Shot 2023-03-02 at 10 39 36 PM](https://user-images.githubusercontent.com/126691160/222747746-953eb865-59ea-4b68-b61d-f293e17a98ef.png)

-5. Now return to your Terminal window and follow the same procedure as mentioned in the [orginal section](https://github.com/adamschreck/pea-pod/blob/main/Step-1%20Gateway%20and%20Computer%20Setup/Step-1%20Instructions.md#ssh-into-pi) of logging into your Pi.
+5. Now return to your Terminal window and follow the same procedure as mentioned in the [original section](https://github.com/adamschreck/pea-pod/blob/main/Step-1%20Gateway%20and%20Computer%20Setup/Step-1%20Instructions.md#ssh-into-pi) of logging into your Pi.
 Specifically typing ssh pi@ then your Pi's IP address.
 In this case the command would be `ssh pi@10.0.0.145` and enter the password that you set up for your Pi.
-Once you have reached the screen shown below you have logged back in, and offically completed the `Step-1 Gateway and Computer Setup`!
+Once you have reached the screen shown below you have logged back in, and officially completed the `Step-1 Gateway and Computer Setup`!

 ![Screen Shot 2023-03-03 at 11 48 26 AM](https://user-images.githubusercontent.com/126691160/222778897-bf607d00-a510-4f31-9698-addf72bef2ef.png)